Knowing the foods that can help you poop is a great help to relieve constipation.

 - Sweet potato and Baked Potatoes

 Sweet potatoes are packed with powerful nutritional benefits.
-This root crop has higher content of fiber that prevents constipation.
-Thus, promote healthy digestive tract and regular bowel movement.
+This root crop has a higher content of fiber that prevents constipation.
+This promotes a healthy digestive tract and regular bowel movement.
 In the same manner, baked potatoes are also nutritious not to mention the fact that it does not contain fat.

 - Whole-Grain Bread

-Whole grain bread provides superior nutrition including vitamins, minerals, protein, phytochemicals and fibers.
-Consuming whole grain bread doesn’t only improve the bowel movement, but also reduces the risks of developing other diseases like type 2 diabetes, hypertension and colorectal cancer.
+Whole grain bread provides superior nutrition including vitamins, minerals, protein, phytochemicals, and fibers.
+Consuming whole grain bread doesn’t only improve bowel movement, but also reduces the risks of developing other diseases like type 2 diabetes, hypertension, and colorectal cancer.

 - Yogurt